-Page Ref.
-Section Amendment Date of Change Throughout All references to 'Keeping Children Safe in Education' (2021) have been removed and replaced with reference to 'Keeping Children Safe in Education' (2022).
-Terminology change from peer-on-peer abuse to child-on-child abuse Aug 2022 8 2.5 Amended to reflect the fact that all staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
-Aug 2022 8 2.6 Included further information about the curriculum being underpinned by the school's behaviour policy and pastoral support system and RSHE being delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
-Aug 2022 9 2.9 Included the information that schools must adhere to the following legislation: The Human Rights Act 1998 Equality Act 2010 Public Sector Equality Duty Aug 2022 13 4.6 Amended to include the requirement for governors to attend training at induction and then at regular intervals to equip them to provide strategic challenge and ensure there is a robust whole school approach to safeguarding.
+Page Section Amendment Date of Change Ref.
+Throughout All references to (Keeping Children Safe in Education) Aug 2022 Throughout All references to 'Keeping Children Safe in Education' (2021) have been removed and replaced with Aug 2022 reference to 'Keeping Children Safe in Education' (2022).
+Terminology change from peer-on-peer abuse to child-on-child abuse 8 2.5 Amended to reflect the fact that all staff should be Aug 2022 aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+8 2.6 Included further information about the curriculum Aug 2022 being underpinned by the school's behaviour policy and pastoral support system and RSHE being delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
+9 2.9 Included the information that schools must adhere to Aug 2022 the following legislation: The Human Rights Act 1998 Equality Act 2010 Public Sector Equality Duty 13 4.6 Amended to include the requirement for governors to Aug 2022 attend training at induction and then at regular intervals to equip them to provide strategic challenge and ensure there is a robust whole school approach to safeguarding.
 Subsequent numbering altered.
-Aug 2022 15 5.12 Removed section and incorporated into 8.6 Aug 2022 17 6.11 Updated guidance/hyperlink Aug 2022 18 6.14 Peer on peer abuse replaced with child on child abuse Aug 2022 19 6.17 Information added in regard to decisions and actions being regularly and potential patterns are identified.
+15 5.12 Removed section and incorporated into 8.6 Aug 2022 17 6.11 Updated guidance/hyperlink Aug 2022 18 6.14 Peer on peer abuse replaced with child on child abuse Aug 2022 19 6.17 Information added in regard to decisions and actions Aug 2022 being regularly and potential patterns are identified.
 Subsequent numbering altered.
-Aug 2022 19 6.18 Information added to ensure appropriate support is always offered to the perpetrator (if on the school's roll) and any other children.
-Aug 2022 21 6.31 Information added about schools communicating with parents and carers to reinforce the importance of children being safe online.
-Aug 2022 22 6.34 Domestic abuse Aug 2022
+19 6.18 Information added to ensure appropriate support is Aug 2022 always offered to the perpetrator (if on the school's roll) and any other children.
+21 6.31 Information added about schools communicating with Aug 2022 parents and carers to reinforce the importance of children being safe online.
+22 6.34 Domestic abuse Aug 2022

 Information added about domestic abuse and the detrimental long-term impact this can have on children.
 Subsequent numbering altered.
 22 6.38 Children who are lesbian, gay, bi or trans (LGBT) Aug 2022 29 12.13 Amended information about reporting low level concerns and the fact that it is up to the school to decide whether these are reported to a DSL or the Headteacher.
-Aug 2022 Appendices HSB template added Covid 19 information removed Aug 2022 Aug 2022
+Aug 2022 Appendices HSB template added Covid 19 information removed Aug 2022 4 'Our Christian ethos and values' section added Oct 2022